Account

 Description

-A Square Meal examines the impact of economic contraction and environmental disaster on how Americans ate then -- and the lessons and insights those experiences may hold for us today.
+A Square Meal examines how economic contraction and environmental disaster shaped the way Americans ate during the Great Depression, and shares the lessons and insights we may learn from those experiences today.

 Tag This Book